McAdam LLC Acquires 965 Shares of iShares National Muni Bond ETF (NYSEARCA:MUB)

-McAdam LLC boosted its holdings in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Free Report) by 1.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+McAdam LLC raised its holdings in iShares National Muni Bond ETF (NYSEARCA:MUB – Free Report) by 1.8% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 53,516 shares of the exchange traded fund’s stock after purchasing an additional 965 shares during the period.
-McAdam LLC’s holdings in iShares National Muni Bond ETF were worth $5,712,000 as of its most recent SEC filing.
+McAdam LLC’s holdings in iShares National Muni Bond ETF were worth $5,712,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in MUB.
-Fairfield Bush & CO. bought a new position in iShares National Muni Bond ETF during the first quarter worth about $47,000.
-MAS Advisors LLC raised its stake in shares of iShares National Muni Bond ETF by 8.4% in the first quarter.
-MAS Advisors LLC now owns 2,700 shares of the exchange traded fund’s stock valued at $296,000 after acquiring an additional 210 shares during the last quarter.
-Blair William & Co.
-IL raised its stake in shares of iShares National Muni Bond ETF by 6.5% in the first quarter.
-Blair William & Co.
-IL now owns 38,590 shares of the exchange traded fund’s stock valued at $4,231,000 after acquiring an additional 2,365 shares during the last quarter.
-Moors & Cabot Inc. raised its stake in shares of iShares National Muni Bond ETF by 8.8% in the first quarter.
-Moors & Cabot Inc. now owns 9,235 shares of the exchange traded fund’s stock valued at $1,013,000 after acquiring an additional 744 shares during the last quarter.
-Finally, Baird Financial Group Inc. raised its stake in shares of iShares National Muni Bond ETF by 149.7% in the first quarter.
-Baird Financial Group Inc. now owns 258,158 shares of the exchange traded fund’s stock valued at $28,305,000 after acquiring an additional 154,770 shares during the last quarter.
+A number of other institutional investors have also recently bought and sold shares of MUB.
+Moneta Group Investment Advisors LLC lifted its holdings in shares of iShares National Muni Bond ETF by 132,338.1% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 10,393,745 shares of the exchange traded fund’s stock worth $1,096,748,000 after acquiring an additional 10,385,897 shares during the period.
+Envestnet Asset Management Inc. lifted its holdings in shares of iShares National Muni Bond ETF by 28.1% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 17,841,194 shares of the exchange traded fund’s stock worth $1,922,210,000 after acquiring an additional 3,914,135 shares during the period.
+First Citizens Bank & Trust Co. lifted its holdings in shares of iShares National Muni Bond ETF by 713.7% during the 1st quarter.
+First Citizens Bank & Trust Co. now owns 3,264,405 shares of the exchange traded fund’s stock worth $351,707,000 after acquiring an additional 2,863,210 shares during the period.
+Wealthfront Advisers LLC lifted its holdings in shares of iShares National Muni Bond ETF by 346.2% during the 1st quarter.
+Wealthfront Advisers LLC now owns 2,890,697 shares of the exchange traded fund’s stock worth $311,444,000 after acquiring an additional 2,242,851 shares during the period.
+Finally, Gateway Advisory LLC bought a new stake in shares of iShares National Muni Bond ETF during the 1st quarter worth approximately $1,237,000.

 iShares National Muni Bond ETF Trading Up 0.3 %